 This is notification that students have the option to submit application materials and admission in the program is subject to change based on board approval.

 Review the Nursing Admission Requirements for admission policies on Generic Applications, Transfer Applications and LPN-RN Applications.
 Redlands Community College Nursing Program admits one group or cohort per year.
-Generic applications are due by March 15 each year.
-LPN-RN applications are due by December 1 each year.
+Generic applications are due by March 15 each year for priority admission consideration. (application remains open until April 15 for late applications) LPN-RN applications are due by December 1 each year.
 Transfer applications are reviewed as received.
 Only the Nursing Admission Application is automatically submitted.

 Nursing Program Application Period and Deadlines:

-- Generic Fall Admissions (apply between January 1 to March 15)
+- Generic Fall Admissions (apply between January 1 to March 15 for priority admission consideration.
+Application closes April 15.)

 - LPN-RN Spring Admission (apply between September 1 to December 1)